-- Only packets with certain ToS and/or DiffServ markings. - Only, if the connection does not yet exist. - Only for default route (Internet). - Only for VPN routes.
+- Only, if the connection does not yet exist.

+- Only for default route (Internet).

+- Only for VPN routes.

 Limit / Trigger

 The limit or trigger describes a quantified threshold value that must be exceeded on the defined connection before the filter action gets executed for a data packet.
 A limit is composed by the following parameters: